bloc97/Anime4K/README.md

 ![Comparison](results/Comparisons/Cropped_Screenshots/Slime.png?raw=true)

 Performance numbers are obtained using a Vega64 GPU.
+*Note that CUDA accelerated SRGANs/Waifu2x can be much faster and close to realtime, but their large size severely hampers non-CUDA implementations.

 ## v3
 The monolithic Anime4K shader is broken into modular components, allowing customization for specific types of anime and/or personal taste.